-~ Right Rate 1.2.5.
-Record data, using the NARF or similar form, of all nutrient applications that contain N or P, including the date, and the rate of total N and $P_2O_5$ applied to each field. --- ---------------------- --
+Record data, using the NARF or similar form, of all nutrient applications that contain N or P, including the date, and total N and P_2O_5 applied to each field or pasture.

 Guidance: Producers must have all required nutrient records ready for FDACS representatives to inspect.
 The FDACS representative will retain the NARF pertaining to N and P application.
-For instance, when IV site visits are conducted every two years, producers are required to have the following nutrient records ready for inspection to ensure compliance with BMPs:
+When IV site visits are conducted every two years, producers are required to have the following nutrient records ready for inspection to ensure compliance with BMPs:

-- Soil and tissue test results as required for each field being fertilized which clearly indicate the crop being grown. - Justification for using the selected soil test method. - Area fertilized in acres for each field. - Amount of fertilizer applied to each field in gallons if using liquid fertilizer or in pounds if using dry fertilizer. - Fertilizer receipts with formulation, plus the density of liquid fertilizer if used.
+- Soil and tissue test results as required for each pasture being fertilized which clearly indicate the forage crop being grown. - Justification for using the selected soil test method. - Area fertilized in acres for each pasture. - Amount of fertilizer applied to each pasture in gallons if using liquid fertilizer or in pounds if using dry fertilizer. - Fertilizer receipts with formulation, and the density of liquid fertilizer if used.